Donation & Sponsorship Opportunities

 If you would like to make a donation, download the Donor Contribution Form (PDF),

 Generous donors have made it possible to raise the Stars and Stripes above our streets in Ventura.
-The City works
+The City works is partnership with local organizations to raise funds for the purchase, maintenance, and display of the American flag in our community.
+For more information, contact the City Council Office at (805) 654-7827.

 The Aquatic Center at the Ventura Community Park, located at the corner of Kimball and Telephone Roads provides multiple water-based activities including competitive swimming, lifeguard training, swim lessons, and family programs for the entire community.
 Donations will help fund the ongoing maintenance of this beautiful facility.